It's great to have you, Rush Lindbaugh and the Excellence in Broadcasting Network.

 And now we get a picture of the average Democrat media couple's life.

-And how beautiful a thing it is.
+And how beautiful a thing it is, how warm and wonderful a family is.

 It really frosts me.

-Great to have you on the EIB network.
+Steve in Dell City, Oklahoma, great to have you on the EIB network.

 Hello, sir.

-Thank you, L. Rushball.
+Thank you, El Rushbo.

 It's a pleasure to speak with you again.

-It was spawned by nature in order to fill the void of common sense, reason, and poignant good humor that exists in the socio-political landscape of today.
+And if I may, from a longtime listener's perspective, I consider you a natural-born patriot, or excuse me, a natural-born broadcaster that was spawned by nature in order to fill the void of common sense, reason, and poignant good humor that exist in the socio-political landscape of today.

-Why I thank you very much.
+Why, I thank you very much.

-You're you're you're calling in response to the young student who has to write this piece on who am Rush Limboy that you wanted to weigh in on that.
+You're calling in response to the young student who has to write this piece on who am I Rush Limboy.

 Well, that's awfully flattering.